Last Updated on

 They are so many wonderful cities to visit but we have a secret list of the best cities to visit in Canada should you wish to explore further.

 If you are visiting Montreal for the first time and you only have a day to spare, the tips below will help you enjoy the city easily.

-Montreal in a day what to do, is the ultimate guide to seeing this beautiful city with limited time.
+Montreal in a day, here is what to do and see all in our ultimate guide to seeing this beautiful city with limited time.